Design & Error Codes

 |---|---|

-message | Error description message. |
+message | A description message for the error. |

 3. Error Response Format